 - Treatment of diseases causing pancreatic insufficiency (when possible)

 If you persistently have any of the symptoms of pancreatic insufficiency listed above, call to schedule an exam with Dr. Bhatti at our Chaska or Edina clinics.
+Dr. Bhatti is board-certified and has decades of experience treating patients throughout the state of Minnesota.

 Click to learn more about pancreatic insufficiency.